 In 2012, our state-of-the-art campus was shortlisted for the University Facilities Award in the annual The Guardian University Awards; our Hatchcroft Building was awarded an "Excellent" rating for its environmental sustainability credentials.

 Our Ritterman Building is a five storey, innovative teaching space for the Faculty of Science and Technology and the Faculty of Arts and Creative Industries, with its design incorporating a number of environmentally friendly features, including a living wall.

 We are working towards having facilities among the best anywhere, with more than £200 million invested in creating one of London's biggest and best campuses – part of our commitment to providing an excellent student experience.

 We have created outstanding learning environments for teaching and research, including state-of-the-art laboratories, workshops and modern lecture theatres.
 We've also added new spaces where staff can relax, drink and eat with colleagues.
 We are listening to our staff to continuously improve the working accommodation.

-The campus has a variety of outdoor spaces to enjoy a walk; numerous cafes; a supermarket and a bar, as well as all the facilities that Hendon has to offer.
+The campus has a variety of outdoor spaces to enjoy a walk; numerous cafes and a bar, as well as all the facilities that Hendon has to offer.

 Working during the COVID-19 pandemic has been and continues to be a challenging and unprecedented time, in an evolving and dynamic environment.
 Working from home in these ways are very different to regular working from home, and the University continues to support colleagues to adjust and adapt in various ways – including wellbeing support for working from home, virtual workplace assessments and access to appropriate equipment to work safely remotely.